-No one will be allowed in the school building before or after school without staff supervision in a designated area and leave campus once dismissed.
+No one will be allowed in the school building before or after school without staff supervision in a designated area and students must leave campus once 7th period is dismissed.
 Students who are waiting for buses should report to the bus area.
+Students waiting on parent pick-up must gather at the café entrance.
+Parent pick-up ends at 4:15PM.
 Detention hall students have time before D-hall starts to go to lockers and restrooms; they are to leave the building as soon as D-hall is dismissed.